wasmvision/wasmvision/PROCESSOR.md

 https://github.com/wasmvision/wasmvision/tree/main/processors/blurc

-Developing a new processor using the C programming language requires using `clang` to compile the module to WebAssembly using either the `wasm32-unknown-unknown` target.
+Developing a new processor using the C programming language requires using `clang` to compile the module to WebAssembly using the `wasm32-unknown-unknown` target.

 The files for the C bindings for wasmCV are located here: